Zulko/moviepy/_sources/user_guide/compositing.rst.txt

     To do so, just pass the size of the final composition as ``size`` parameter of :py:class:`~moviepy.video.compositing.CompositeVideoClip.CompositeVideoClip`.

 For now we have stacked multiple clip on top of each others, but this is obviously not enough for doing real video compositing.
-For that, we will need to change when some clip start et stop to play, as well as define the x:y, position of thoses clips in the final video.
+For that, we will need to change when some clip starts and stops playing, as well as define the x:y, position of these clips in the final video.

 For more info, see :py:class:`~moviepy.video.compositing.CompositeVideoClip.CompositeVideoClip`.